hckmd/hckmd.github.io/japan-2023/kyoto-2.md

 We rode along a path on the side of the Kamo River, which was easy to ride along and had great views.
 We rode to the west, to the Fushimi Inari shrine and parked our bikes near there.

-There were a lot of shrines in this area and we walked through the [Senbon Torii](https://en.wikipedia.org/wiki/Fushimi_Inari-taisha#Senbon_Torii){:target="_blank"}, which are rows of many torii gates (there are around 800 of these gates in total).
+There were a lot of shrines in this area and we walked through the [Senbon Torii](https://en.wikipedia.org/wiki/Fushimi_Inari-taisha#Senbon_Torii){:class="text-info" target="_blank"}, which are rows of many torii gates (there are around 800 of these gates in total).
 We saw a fair few cats and birds as we walked towards the summit of Mount Inari.
 We didn't make it all the way to the summit, as we had to get back to the shop to return the bikes we had rented.
 I wish we had had more time (maybe an extra day) to ride more around Kyoto and see more of the sights there.